mattwach/game_controller_latency_tester/README.md

 One test pattern would be to toggle the GPIOs very fast, like 1000 times per second.
-But since no human player could ever do this, it could be argued that the test is for something that can not happen in real use thus poor results in these setups might not be reflect the real-world experience.
+But since no human player could ever do this, it could be argued that poor results in these setups might not be represent a real-world experience.

-This tests tries to set up a more "real world" situation but toggling two GPIO channels at 10Hz (or 20 inputs per second).
+The test programs in this project try to set up a more "real world" situation but toggling two GPIO channels at 10Hz (or 20 inputs per second).
 The way this is implemented is to toggle GPIO1 every 100ms and GPIO2 every 98ms.
 This creates a pattern that looks like this:

 ![GPIO Pattern](images/gpio_pattern.png)

+The game controller thus has to sometimes handle button being pressed at the same time as could sometimes happen in real use.

 ## Interpreting the results

 ![GP2040 results](images/gp2040_results.jpg)

+The image above shows output statistics from `simple_latency_test` and the [GP2040](https://github.com/FeralAI/GP2040) firmware, which has excellent performance.

 The reported statistics will be as follows: